-1. Koh Phangan Thailand Full Moon Party
+1. Full Moon Party on Koh Phangan

 We have to start off this Koh Phangan travel guide with what the island’s calling card is!
 Every month at full moon, thousands of tourists ascend on Koh Phangan for Thailand’s biggest party.
 Beach bars turn into a full-fledged club scene and people go very wild.

 If you’re heading to Koh Phangan to party then you should know the full moon epicenter is in the south of the island!
 Here is where you’ll find the most happening beach bars, hostels, and bungalows to stay in.

 The official full moon party festivities are held on Haad Rin Beach.
 If you’re visiting specifically for full moon pick a hotel as close as possible to that beach and plan ahead.